usrusr/configgy/README.md

         </squelch_noisy>
     </log>

+(You don't have to name the block "squelch_noisy"; they can have any name.)

 The "com.example.libnoise" node will log at "critical" level (presumably to silence a noisy library), while everything else will log at "warning" level.
 You can put any of the logging options inside these blocks, including those